zama-ai/concrete/docs/howto/debug.md

     return np.sin(x)
 ```

 This function fails to compile because **Concrete** does not support floating-point outputs.
 When you try to compile it, an exception will be raised and the artifacts will be exported automatically.
-If you go to the `.artifacts` directory under the working directory, you'll see the following files:
+If you go to the `.artifacts` directory under the working directory, you will see the following files:

 #### environment.txt